HTA & UTA Hiring FAQ

 - I think I want to TA next semester, but I'm not sure.
 What should I do?

 There are lots of ways you can try to figure this out.
-Come to the UTA info session, talk to the head TAs for the course, talk to your current TAs or friends with TA experience, or get in touch with the meta-TAs.
+Read the UTA hiring blurbs that are released when UTA applications open, talk to the Head TAs for the course, talk to your current TAs or friends with TA experience, or get in touch with the Meta-TAs.
 Like so many advising-type activities at Brown, your best bet is to "work the network."

-If it's getting around time for applications and you're still not sure, you should apply, and talk about your reasons for being unsure at the interview, or tell the head TAs and professor that you'll be back in touch if you change your mind.
-Once you've gone through the interview process and been offered a position, you're expected to fill the position, so you should probably establish in your interview when you'll make a decision if you're still unsure.
+If it's getting around time for applications and you're still not sure, you should apply, and talk about your reasons for being unsure at the interview.
+The Head TAs and professor can give more guidance at that time.
+Once you've gone through the interview process and been offered a position, you will be required to make a decision within 48 hours, so you should think about whether or not you'd accept an offer well in advance of potentially receiving one towards the end of the interview period.

 - I'm pretty solid on the material, and think I would enjoy teaching things to people, but I don't know much about Unix or the department computer systems.
 Should I be worried about my chances as a TA?